scha54/ruby/Infosys Ruby Lex Course/README.md

 Objective: Develop a Ruby program to collect train id,  traveler id, train name, traveler name, and phone number and print all the data one by one.

 Problem Description: Collect data for train_id, traveler_id, train_name, traveler_name, and phone_number in the form of a collection.
 Then iterate through it and execute the data one by one.

+6. Problem Statement:

+Objective: Develop a Ruby program to define two methods to add traveler's details and to remove traveler's details and call the methods according to the user's choice.

+Problem Description: Define two methods add_travelerDetails and remove_travelerDetails with parameters like traveler_id, traveler_name, and phone_number, and as a user, first add the traveler details and then remove the details.